 As a native Norwegian, I have been touring this region for a lifetime.
 I have collected some of my stories and published them here.

 I was walking along a path with two friends – the sun was setting – suddenly the sky turned blood red – I paused, feeling exhausted, and leaned on the fence – there was blood and tongues of fire above the blue-black fjord and the city – my friends walked on, and I stood there trembling with anxiety – and I sensed an infinite scream passing through nature.
 (Edvard Munch)

 Fjords as a geological phenomenon

-Some glaciers still exist but the lasting impression of the glaciers is the large number of U-shaped valleys that were formed when the glacier retreated during the melting of the ice.
-Some of these valleys came in contact with the sea and were filled up with salt water forming fjords.
+Some glaciers still exist but the lasting impression of the glaciers is the large number of U-shaped valleys that formed when the glacier retreated during the melting of the ice.
+Some of these valleys met the sea and filled up with salt water, forming fjords.

-Counting from the largest mountain top (Bleia at 1,717 m) on the Sognefjord to the bottom of the fjord the combined height is 2,850 metres.
+Counting from the highest mountain top (Bleia at 1,717 m) on the Sognefjord to the bottom of the fjord, the combined height is 2,850 metres.
 The Grand Canyon in the US is in comparison 1,600 metres at the deepest.